Problems solved

 Project summary

-A/B testing these features in quantitative environment on financial products such as mortgages, credit cards, and loans resulted in exceptionally positive outcomes.
-There were significant uplift on question set conversion rate and consistently less drop-offs across all devices with the new question set compared to the control version.
+A/B testing these features in quant on money products such as mortgages, credit cards, and loans resulted in exceptionally positive outcomes.
+There were significant uplift on question set conversion rate and consistently less drop-offs across all devices with the new question sets compared to the control versions.

 +10%